andrzejlisek/TextPaint/Readme_ANSI.md

 * Still picture, which size is in the screen size \(usually 80x24 or 80x25\)\.
 * Still picture, which size exceedes the screen size vertically \(at the end of play, the bottom part is visible\)\.
-* Animation created using ANSI/vtxxx commands\.
+* Animation created using ANSI/VTxxx commands\.

 There is no way to distinguisg there types, but **TextPaint** counts some operations, which allows to suppose \(but without sure\), what is the file kind:

 * **Character overwrites** \- Occurs very frequently in animations, but rather not occurs in still pictures\.
 You have to count both overwrites and all characters prints for compare\.
-The character print will be classified as overwrite, where meets at least one of following conditions when comparing to previous character in the same place:
+The character print will be classified as overwrite, where meets at least one of following conditions when comparing to previous character in the same place \(the font attribues such as bold or underline are treated as foreground color\):
   * Previous character is not a space and next character is different to previous character\.
   * Previous character is not a space and the foreground color is not a default color and the next foreground color is different to previous color\.
   * The background color is not a default color and the next background color is different to previous color\.